Hospital Services Home Page

 If a recipient’s MHCP coverage changes from FFS to managed care during a hospital stay, bill FFS for the entire stay.

-If a recipient’s MCO coverage changes from MCO to FFS during a hospital stay, bill the MCO for the entire stay.
-Billing questions should be referred to the MCO.
+If a recipient’s managed care organization (MCO) coverage changes from MCO to FFS during a hospital stay, bill the MCO for the entire stay.
+Refer billing questions to the MCO.

 If a recipient is admitted as an inpatient immediately following outpatient services (for example, emergency department, ambulatory surgery, radiology or observation status) at the same hospital, submit information in the following fields using these guidelines:

 Include outpatient services provided immediately before an inpatient admission on the inpatient claim regardless of discharge date; however, the definition of covered days changed as of October 1, 2015.

 Covered days are equivalent to the room and board days.
 Report covered days with value code 80 regardless of the date of discharge.
 Outpatient services were and continue to be included on the inpatient claim when outpatient services occur prior to admission.